Climate change in New Zealand: Tree planting

 Climate scientist Jim Salinger and anthropologist and environmentalist Dame Anne Salmond have criticised the plan to plant one billion trees because only 13% of the trees that have been planted are natives.
 Salmond says two thirds of the trees being planted are supposed to be natives.
 Salinger points out that pine forests store far less carbon than natives as they are harvested after a few decades; the trees end up as pulp and paper and the carbon goes back into the atmosphere.
 Natural (native) forests store 40 times more carbon than and plantations like pine trees.
 A report released by the Productivity Commission in August 2018 also found that one billion tree plan is only a fraction of what is required to offset the amount carbon being released in New Zealand.
 The Commission says the planting rate needs to double, from 50,000 hectares to 100,000ha per year and the length of the programme needs to be extended from 10 to 30 years.
 Conservation charity, Trees That Count, monitors the number of native trees planted throughout New Zealand.

+In response to New Zealand's forestry-based climate change mitigation strategies, significant critiques have emerged regarding the sustainability of these approaches.
+A report by the Parliamentary Commissioner for the Environment, Simon Upton, particularly challenges the current practice of predominantly utilizing Pinus radiata for afforestation to offset fossil fuel emissions.
+According to Upton's analysis, while this strategy initially accelerates carbon sequestration, it may not sustain long-term ecological stability.
+The report advocates for a more balanced afforestation approach, which incorporates both immediate carbon capture and long-term environmental sustainability.
+This critique aligns with broader environmental concerns that suggest a reevaluation of forestry practices is necessary to ensure they contribute effectively to New Zealand’s climate goals.